cyberlink1/Mining-Scheduler/README.md

    The "-q" option stops the miner that is currently running but remembers what it was, so running with the "-b" option will start back where it left off.

    The "-u" option sets a HALT condition.
-If it is on (1=on) then the miner will be stoped and it will not start until the condition is removed by clearing the option (0=off) When you clear the option it will auto start the miner.
-This was implimented for those that want to halt the miner during peak hours.
+If it is on (1=on) then the miner will be stopped and it will not start until the condition is removed by clearing the option (0=off) When you clear the option it will auto start the miner.
+This was implemented for those that want to halt the miner during peak hours.
 If the system reboots the miner will not start back up until the Halt state is cleared.

 *NOTE: mining-scheduler only accepts one `<OPTION>` at a time.
 This means that you CAN NOT do a "mining-script -q -s next_miner" as it will only take the -q option and ignore anything after that.*

 **Cron Job examples**

-For those not fimalure with crontabs in Linux it breaks down as follows (each star is a field, edit with "crontab -e")
+For those not familiar with crontabs in Linux it breaks down as follows (each star is a field, edit with "crontab -e")

 `* * * * * <command>`